submariner-io/enhancements/submariner/cable-driver-policy.md

     // Name of the cable driver implementation to use for this connection.
     CableDriverName string `json:"CableDriverName"`

-    // CableOptions specifies a additional configuration parameters for the cable driver.
-    CableOptions map[string]string `json:"CableOptions,omitempty"`
 }
 ```

-The `ClusterConnectionPolicies` CR defines the criteria for selecting which cable driver to use to connect cluster pairs (or subsets)
+The `ClusterConnectionPolicy` CR defines the criteria for selecting which cable driver to use to connect cluster pairs (or subsets).
-and their associated (optional) configuration options.
-To resolve the connectivity policy for a remote cluster's Endpoint,
+To resolve the connectivity policy for a remote cluster's Endpoint, Submariner would:
-Submariner would:

 - Search for a policy whose left and right label selectors match the corresponding Cluster resources of the local
   and remote Endpoints.